 The other day started with my dog Lug (aka mi perro alarma) waking me up at 5am to eat.
 Not always the most fun experience but since he didn’t used to eat his breakfast until like 3pm it’s encouraging and we deal.

-I hooked him up, made a cup of tea, and did my morning pages (3 pages, hand-written, stream of conscious).
-From there I meditated for 10 minutes or so, read a bit of hype stuff (currently The Pocket Maya Angelou), made a maté, and set my TimeTimer for an hour and got into some writing.
+I hooked him up, made a cup of tea, and did my morning pages (3 pages, hand-written, stream of consciousness).
+Meditated for 10 minutes or so, read a bit of hype stuff (currently The Pocket Maya Angelou), made a maté, and set my TimeTimer for an hour and got into some writing.

-From there I usually take Lug for a walk, get ready a bit (as much as you need to when you work from home and are only seen from the waist up), eat breakfast, and get into some worky stuff.
+From there I usually take Lug for a walk, get ready a bit (as much as you need to when you work from home and are rarely seen and only visible from the waist up), eat breakfast, and get into some worky stuff.

 I typically roll into work a bit after 9am, wondering how that’s even possible, retracing my morning to try and figure out where literally 4 hours went.